apex-utils/Apex-UUID/README.md

 # Apex-Utils - UUID

 This repository contains a free, open source implementation of the UUIDv4 spec written for Salesforce Apex.
-This app is provided as-is with no warranty under the (MIT License)[https://opensource.org/licenses/MIT].
+This app is provided as-is with no warranty under the [MIT License](https://opensource.org/licenses/MIT).
 See the license file for details.

 # Installation